Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Introduction

 An extension of the $f(R)$ theory is the $f(R,T)$ theory of gravity formulated by Harko et al \cite{Harko2011}.
 In this theory the Ricci scalar $R$ in the Enstein-Hilbert action is replaced by a function of both $R$ and $T$, where $T$ is the trace of the energy-momentum tensor.
 Thus the $f(R,T)$ function depends both on the curvature of the spacetime, as well as the matter part.
 The inclusion of the trace takes into account the presence of imperfect exotic fluids or possible quantum effects such as the conformal anomaly.
 The extra curvature terms arising from the geometry can explain the accelerated expansion of the universe, without the need to invoke dark energy.
 In addition, the galactic rotation curves can also be explained without invoking dark matter.
 A suitable choice of the $f(R,T)$ function is a function which is linear in both $R$ and $T$.
 This linear form $R+\lambda T$ leads to power-law type of scale factors.
 Sahoo and his collaborators showed that this model of $f(R)+\lambda T$ gravity can be used as an alternative to the cosmic acceleration \cite{Sahoo2018}.
 Guha and Ghosh studied dynamical conditions and causal transport phenomena for a dissipative spherical collapse in $f(R, T)$ gravity \cite{GuhaGhosh2021}.
 They also studied the formation of singularity and apparent horizon for dissipative spherical collapse in $f(R, T)$ gravity \cite{GhoshGuha2025}.
+Yousaf et al \cite{Yousaf2016a} explored the evolution of compact objects in $f(R, T)$ gravity with the help of structure scalars for the case of spherical systems coupled with heat- and radiation-emitting shearing viscous matter distributions.
+They explicitly demonstrated that even in modified gravity, the evolutionary phases of relativistic stellar systems could be analyzed with the help of these scalar functions.
+In a separate paper \cite{Yousaf2016b} these authors examined irregularity factors for a self-gravitating spherical star evolving in the presence of an imperfect fluid in $f(R, T)$ gravity, where they demonstrated that, as the complexity of the matter with the anisotropic stresses increases, the inhomogeneity factor corresponds more closely to one of the structure scalars.
 Hussain et. al. studied the role of structure scalars in the $f(R,T)$ theory of gravity \cite{Hussain2017}.
 Yousaf, Bhatti and Farwa studied axial and reflection-symmetric self-gravitating systems and structure scalars in $f(R,T)$ gravity \cite{Yousaf2021}.